bjshukla/times/README.md

 # times
-Auspicious times of the day based on Sunrise and Sunset
+Auspicious times of the day based on Sunrise and Sunset - calculated based on NOAA calculations